Hello, CS 111! lab

 What do you think will happen when this program runs?
 Predict the result and then type it up in VSCode to find out.

-Part b: writing a function
+Part b: including a parameter to input

 We can include a parameter to input to prompt the user.
 Type the following